International city Tsukuba

 Tsukuba Science City

 Tsukuba Science City was built in order to ease congestion of Tokyo and to conduct high-level research and education by transferring national research and development, and educational institutions systematically.
-The city is now the largest science technology accumulation site among the country, where more than 300 public and private institutions and enterprises are located.
+The city is now the largest science technology accumulation site among the country, where approximately 150 public and private institutions and enterprises are located.

 Cultivating innovation and making social contributions